The Botany Greenhouse is open to the public M-F 8am to 4pm

-The Botany Department has invited a new Director of the Botany Garden and Greenhouses!
-Dr. Ingrid Jordon-Thaden, an Omaha native, comes to us from a strong background of horticulture, taxonomy, and systematics of plant teaching and research.
+The Director of the Botany Garden and Greenhouses of the UW Madison Botany Department is Dr. Ingrid Jordon-Thaden.
+She is an Omaha native that comes to us from a strong background of horticulture, taxonomy, and systematics of plant teaching and research.
 She received her bachelor degrees from University of Nebraska-Lincoln in Horticulture and Chemistry, then a masters of biology from UNL in corn biology.
-Her PhD in Plant Systematics and Biodiversity of Brassicaceae (mustard family) was obtained from the University of Heidelberg.
+Her PhD in Plant Systematics and Biodiversity of Brassicaceae (mustard family) was obtained from the University of Heidelberg, Germany.
 She then continued her research in plant speciation at the University of Florida, University of California-Berkeley, and Bucknell University.

 Cara Streekstra has been with the Botany Garden and Greenhouses for over 10 years, and is our resident expert!
 She obtained her bachelor’s degree in Botany here at the University of Wisconsin-Madison.
 Cara then gained 7 years of experience in production horticulture in Oregon before she returned to Madison to join our team.
 Help me congratulate her on her recent achievement, obtaining her Master’s degree in Botany under the direction of Ken Sytsma!
 She is currently taking on the large effort of updating and formally databasing our living collection.

 Molly Campbell is our Horticulture Technician since August 2019.
 She brings over 10 years of professional horticulture experience to our team!
 Molly has been exploring many different aspects of greenhouse culture from GMO soybeans to organic herb and vegetable seedling production.
 Molly is responsible for the Integrated Pest Management in the Botany Greenhouse that we have been implementing for five years.
 She also provides our teaching assistants and teachers with plants needed to be grown for class instruction.